Artist: Elizabeth Cross

 Ref.
 No. 150519_070

-An intriguing pair of miniature portraits.
-The woman inscribed: Jane E Rings Miniature July 1830.
-Reverse of backboard on her frame with brown ink inscription reading: Miss Cross.
-Have not removed backboard to reveal any possible additional information on reverse side of this image.
-The man with inscription reading: Wm.
+An intriguing miniature portrait of a man with inscription reading: Wm.
 B. Blakesley’s Miniature A. D. 1830.
 The reverse of his image reads: Hand painted Miss Elizabeth Cross.
 Later inscription also on the backside of image and presumably by another hand reads by E. Fairchild.
-The later inscription would seem to possibly be a name change for Miss Cross after a marriage.
-The man’s frame appears to be old with a later face plate applied to match the woman’s.
-The inscription on the front of his portrait does not conform to the aperture of the frame as does the woman nor does the paper size fill the view.
+The later inscription would seem possibly to be a name change for Miss Cross after a marriage.
+The frame appears to be old with a later face plate applied to match a woman’s portrait (Jane E. Rings, now sold) which had the same framing though in the woman’s case an original facing.
+An image of her portrait can be found among the sold items.
+The inscription on the front of his portrait does not conform to the aperture of the frame as did the woman nor does the paper size fill the view.
 I am guessing although an old frame with a restored front facing that he may have not been intended for the frame for which he is now housed.
 Both portraits dated the same year by Elizabeth Cross but presented in differing format as to legend suggest that there may have been some lapse between sittings.
 Have not tried to discover the whereabouts of the individuals so someone may be able to discern a locale considering you have four names for attempting a trace.
 Good condition.
-Images good, the frame on the man has a refaced frontal board.
+Images good, the frame on the man has, as mentioned, a restored frontal board.